Alendra405/Nirana/README.md

 ## Why It Matters ¯\\_(ツ)_/¯

-As quantum computers threaten classical cryptography, PARGON-26 explores a creative hybrid: information-theoretically secure BB84 + active physical-layer detection through aperture mismatch.
+As quantum computers threaten classical cryptography, Nirana explores a creative hybrid: information-theoretically secure BB84 + active physical-layer detection through aperture mismatch.

 The enhanced noise resistance in this version brings the simulation one step closer to real-world feasibility.